pingu-73/backend/server-js/README.md

 # Todo Server:
 - Storing all the data in an array to store the todo list data (in-memory).
+- To test this server run `npm run test-todoServer` command in terminal.
 ## API Endpoints:
 - ### GET /todos
   - Returns a list of all todo items